microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-sign-up-notification.md

 Now that we've created the field, we'll add the Notify column to the Issue Report screen:

-1. Open Issue reporting in Power Apps app in Teams.
+1. Open Issue Reporting in Power Apps app in Teams.

 1. Select **Tree view**.